Updated July 2020

 Taking the template of Mary Shelley’s Frankenstein.
 The Fly plays with the interface between monster and doctor.
 While asking how far an intelligent scientist would go in achieving a scientific goal.
-As the doctor slowly becomes the monster as Frankenstein mixes with Dr Jekyll and Mr Hide.
+The doctor slowly becoming the monster as Frankenstein mixes with the strange case of Dr Jekyll and Mr Hyde.